Ezekiel's Warning to Israel, Judah, Gog & Magog

 CHAPTER 14

 The first nine verses of this chapter also deal with false prophets and idolatry.
 Then we move to the punishment phase.
-Both ministry and “laity” will learn from the Great Tribulation—captivity etc., so that they may “go no more astray from Me”.
-So few people will escape the trials that if “Noah, Daniel, and Job” were there they would not be able to set their own children on the right course.
+Both ministry and “laity” will learn from the Great Tribulation—captivity etc., so that they will “will no longer stray from Me”.
+So few people will escape the trials that if “Noah, Daniel and Job” were there they would not be able to set their own children on the right course.

 As is so often mentioned, there will be a remnant of Israel to come out of the Great Tribulation.
 There are 144,000 specified in Revelation 7:14 who clean up their act during the Great Tribulation.
 John, speaking as an eye witness, said that they “came out of the Great Tribulation”.
 They washed their robes, and made them white in the Lamb’s blood.